miekg/pkcs11/README.md

 # PKCS#11

 This is a Go implementation of the PKCS#11 API.
-It wraps the library closely, but uses Go idiom where it makes sense.
+It wraps the library closely, but uses Go idioms where they make sense.
 It has been tested with SoftHSM.

 The version used is "PKCS #11 Cryptographic Token Interface Base Specification Version 3.0", see
 <http://docs.oasis-open.org/pkcs11/pkcs11-base/v3.0/pkcs11-base-v3.0.html>.
 Note that the header
-files listed there are *broken*, the fixed ones live in a [github repo](https://github.com/oasis-tcs/pkcs11/tree/master/working/headers).
+files listed there are *broken*, the fixed ones live in a [github repo](https://github.com/oasis-tcs/pkcs11/tree/pkcs11-3.00/published/3-00).
-From that repo commit 188b0b1024403f1907b6cf5fedc0bc148c2221a2 was pulled into this repository.
+From that repo commit d8d3a0b7c47d7cc129063004f1fce6553bc70839 was pulled into this repository.

 ## SoftHSM